HumanCellAtlas/data-bundle-examples/README.md

 ## smartseq2

 This is E-MTAB-5061.
-I'm basing this on Jim's example see his google doc [here](https://docs.google.com/document/d/1QSd_nnTUFSBMUnXvlva8ouzcuX5s8ljeBCLXU4afpQs/edit).
+This is based on Jim's example, see his google doc [here](https://docs.google.com/document/d/1QSd_nnTUFSBMUnXvlva8ouzcuX5s8ljeBCLXU4afpQs/edit).

-Jim made several hundred sample bundles, we're just storing the first one in this repo.
+Jim made several hundred sample bundles, we're just storing the first one in this repo that corresponds to a single cell.

+## dropseq

+This is E-GEOD-81904.
+This is based on Jim's example, see his google doc [here](https://docs.google.com/document/d/1CNFGWxsrrc8vVn4PBsojfb1aAM_dkwfHrJW0vjR_ulU/edit).

+Jim made several bundles (one per sample), we're just storing the first one in this repo that corresponds to a single sample and multiple cells.